hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 interfaces.
 As such, a path element might decide to copy the ICMP message into a path declaration, using the following key/value pairs:

-* icmp (byte string, major type 2): the full ICMP  (e.g.) payload.
+"icmp" (byte string, major type 2)
+: the full ICMP payload.
 This is  intended to allow ICMP messages (which may be blocked by the path, or not made available to the receiving application) to be bound to a session.
 Note that sending a path declaration ICMP message is not a substitute for sending a required ICMP or ICMPv6 message.

+"icmp-type" (unsigned, major type 0)
+: the ICMP type

-* icmp-type (unsigned, major type 0): the ICMP type
+"icmp-code" (unsigned, major type 0)
-* icmp-code (unsigned, major type 0): the ICMP code
+: the ICMP code

 Other information from particular ICMP codes may be parsed out into key/value pairs.